Two tax benefits are available to adoptive parents: the adoption credit and the adoption benefits exclusion.

 Finality of Foreign Adoptions

-The IRS provides safe harbors for determining the finality of foreign adoptions covered by the Hague Convention.
-The safe harbors apply to children adopted on or after the Hague Convention effective date for children who both:
+The IRS has safe harbors for the finality of foreign adoptions covered by the Hague Convention.
+They’re for children adopted on or after the Hague Convention took effect.
+They apply to children who both:

 Were habitually residents in a convention country